Denoising Complex Covariance Matrices with Hybrid ResNet and Random Matrix Theory: Cryptocurrency Portfolio Applications: Introduction

+Complementary to this spectral approach, the effectiveness of filtering correlation matrices via hierarchical clustering has been extensively documented, particularly in the context of portfolio optimization in finance~\cite{tumminello2007hierarchically, tumminello2007spectral, tola2008cluster, pantaleo2011improved, bongiorno2021covariance, bongiorno2022reactive, garcia2023two, garcia2024random, garcia2025high}.
+At the same time, recent advances in machine learning have opened new avenues for high-dimensional covariance estimation, including deep learning–based methods for eigenvalue regularization within invariant estimator frameworks~\cite{bongiorno2025end} and reinforcement learning approaches to adaptive shrinkage estimation~\cite{mattera2023shrinkage}.

+Despite these advances, the role of eigenvectors has remained largely secondary within most existing frameworks.
+In particular, many denoising techniques rely on unstructured assumptions about the population covariance matrix that fail to reproduce the stylized facts of complex systems, thereby substantially limiting their range of applicability.
+When structure is introduced, as in the works of~\cite{garcia2023two, garcia2025high}, both nested hierarchical covariance models and block-diagonal covariance structures give rise to eigenvalue spectra consistent with the so-called spiked covariance matrix model~\cite{johnstone2001distribution, donoho2018optimal}, namely covariance matrices characterized by a small number of large, isolated eigenvalues that are well separated from the bulk of the spectrum.

+A key feature of spiked covariance models is top eigenvector inconsistency~\cite{donoho2018optimal}, meaning that the angle between sample eigenvectors and their corresponding population eigenvectors converges to a non-zero limit.
+This implies that filtering procedures based on Rotationally Invariant Estimators (RIEs), which retain sample eigenvectors, may fail to capture important structural properties of the population covariance matrix.

+A further limitation of RIE methods arises for sample eigenvectors associated with small eigenvalues: these eigenvectors typically have components spread across the entire set of variables, producing orientations that differ substantially from the localized eigenvectors linked to the correlated dynamics of smaller, tightly connected groups of elements.

-Therefore, this work proposes to exploit information contained in the eigenvectors to improve covariance matrix estimation.
+The above observations motivate an alternative filtering procedure for spiked correlation matrices that combines machine learning with hierarchical clustering.
+In particular, we propose to explicitly exploit the information contained in the eigenvectors in order to improve covariance matrix estimation.
 Our approach performs a spectral decomposition of the covariance matrix, estimating the eigenvectors through a state-of-the-art deep neural network model, while the eigenvalues are obtained via the nonlinear shrinkage method based on Random Matrix Theory (RMT)~\cite{ledoit2020analytical}.
 In particular, we employ the Residual Neural Network (ResNet) architecture~\cite{he2016deep,he2020resnet}, which is well-suited for deep architectures as it mitigates computational challenges by introducing shortcut connections that facilitate efficient gradient propagation toward optimal solutions.